 I witnessed the smaller size of the leg.
 The bruise looked a lot better, and the foot wasn’t swollen anymore.

 I continued to work directly on the injured leg.
 The bandage had been removed and only band aid covered the scar.

-We both felt a “dead” area in his leg right under the gluteus in the hamstring.
+We both felt an area in his right leg that had very low energy, and we jokingly called it the “dead area".
 This was above the area where the first screw had been placed.
 I worked slowly and deeply in this area.

 When supine, Keith noticed a pain that ran from the inside of his lower leg up to the groin.
 I worked on this area from foot to inguinal area, and as I was doing so, Keith felt a shooting (referred pain from trigger point) pain from the toes all the way up to his throat, and then he felt a release, and the pain went away.